 ConfigMgr

-ConfigMgr / SCCM Scripts: Best Feature of ConfigMgr?
+Configuration Manager Scripts: Best Feature of ConfigMgr?

 Topics: ConfigMgr

 When I attempted to use RDP to access the computer, however, it was encountering an error, so I quickly determined that the problem was the firewall.
 It was blocking me from accessing the system.
-In order to overcome this problem, I used an ConfigMgr / SCCM Run Script to turn off the firewall, which then allowed me to use RDP.
+In order to overcome this problem, I used an ConfigMgr Run Script to turn off the firewall, which then allowed me to use RDP.
 Below are the steps I took to turn off the firewall.
 Always remember, though, to put the firewall back on afterwards!

 STOP!